 Enable LAN side firewall: Enable by ticking the checkbox ☑.
-This will drop all traffic except services which are set in the "Access Control" page.

 DHCP Server: To enable DHCP, select Enable DHCP server and enter Start and End IP addresses and the Leased Time.
 This setting configures the router to automatically assign IP, default gateway and DNS server addresses to every PC on your LAN.